FarronF/limerick-council-meetings/meetings/2018/07/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 15th June 2018.md

 within the Abbeyfeale area seeking accommodation.

-The following items were also raised.---
+The following items were also raised.
+---
 8

 The provision of a graveyard in Tournafulla was noted and Members asked if contact could